idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADLAROMANCEStressUpdateBase.md

-# AD LAROM Creep Stress Update
+# LAROMANCE Stress Update with Automatic Differentiation

-!syntax description /Materials/ADLAROMCreepStressUpdate

 ## Description

-`ADLAROMCreepStressUpdate` computes the creep rate of materials by sampling a Reduced Order Model (ROM) formulated via calibration with lower-length scale simulations.
+The `ADLAROMANCEStressUpdate` method computes the creep rate of materials by sampling a Los Alamos Reduced Order Model Applied to Nonlinear Constitutive Equations (LAROMANCE) formulated via calibration with lower-length scale simulations.
 This method utilizes the exact same techniques utilized in [ADPowerLawCreepStressUpdate](/ADPowerLawCreepStressUpdate.md) including the radial return method implemented in [ADRadialReturnStressUpdate](/ADRadialReturnStressUpdate.md), however